CSXM/pyrduino/README.md

         led_on = 1

     # The wrapper instance will actually remember that we used the name 'light', so it could be
     # omitted on later iterations, but let's go this way.
-First call or read/write should always include the name
+First call of read/write should always include the name
     board.write_pin(name='light', value=led_on)
     board.pass_time(0.05)  # Sleep for a bit